USNS Soderman (T-AKR-317): Mission and Operations

 The mission of the USNS Soderman as part of the Combat Prepositioning Ships is to support the US Army.
 The CPS program prepositions enough ammunition, food, water, fuel, equipment, and other supplies to sustain elements of two U.S. Army Heavy divisions which may have up to 24,000 personnel for up to 30 days.
-The crew of the Soderman are civilian mariners and the ship is operated by the Navy’s Military Sealift Command.
+The crew of the Soderman are civilian mariners and the ship is operated by the Navy's Military Sealift Command.
 On October 4, 2012 the US Coast Guard used a MH-65C Dolphin helicopter to do a medical evacuation of a contractor aboard the USNS Soderman which was operating off the coast of Hawaii.
-In October 2013 the US Navy has awarded the crewing contract to Patriot Contract Services LLC.
-The contract is for all 8 Watson-class ships in the MSC inventory and is for a little over $63,000,000 a year.
-The contract includes four one year options which could bring the total amount of the contract to 330,000,000 by the end of September 2018.
+In October 2013, the US Navy awarded the crewing contract to Patriot Contract Services LLC.
+The contract was for all 8 Watson-class ships in the MSC inventory, and was for a little over $63,000,000 a year.
+The contract included four one year options which could bring the total amount of the contract to 330,000,000 by the end of September 2018.